 Kamaza LEA School in Malawi

 We are developing our link with Kamaza School and have been fundraising for them.
-In 2020, we raised money through our multi-faith day and in the Autumn we had an endangered species animal trail.
-We are currently taking part in bags for school to raise additional funds.
+In 2020, we raised money through our multi-faith day and we had an endangered species animal trail.
+We are currently taking part in Bags for School to raise additional funds.